SayHelloGmbH/progressive-wordpress/README.md

 You just published new content and you want to let everyone know?
 Why not send a push notification?
 Progressive WordPress has an integrated connection to Firebase that lets you manage registered devices and send push notifications to all or selected devices!

 ## Developers
-Progressive WordPress offers a lot of possibilities for developers the extend it the way they need it.
+Progressive WordPress offers a lot of possibilities for developers the extend it the way you need it.

 ### ServiceWorker
 **Add pre-cache resource:**